actingweb/actingwebdemo/actingweb-spec.rst

 attribute.

 The below example is for a GET to subscriptions.
-A GET to subscriptions/<peerid> would not include the "peerid" attributes for each data element.
+A GET to subscriptions/<peerid> does not include the "peerid" attributes for each data element, but rather on the root level.

 ::